gmc-code/PC-microbit-micropython/docs/quizzes/images_quiz.rst

 .. multichoice::

-    When animating a sequence list of images using ``display.show(object_images, delay=250)``, what does the ``delay`` parameter represent?
+    When animating a list of images using ``display.show(object_images, delay=250)``, what does the ``delay`` parameter represent?
     [ ] The duration in seconds that the entire animation loop runs before stopping. | Incorrect.
 Delay sets a millisecond value, and loops continuously within while structures.
-    [x] The time interval in milliseconds between showing each consecutive image frame. | Correct.
-The delay controls the timing pause separating each listed frame item sequence during playback.
+    [x] The time interval in milliseconds between showing each consecutive image. | Correct.
+The delay controls the timing pause separating each listed image during playback.
     [ ] The quantity of individual LED lights activated on each step. | Incorrect.
-LED activation coordinates are mapped by the specific image template layout.
+LED activation depends on the brightness level set by each image.
     [ ] The pause duration applied prior to starting the program script. | Incorrect.
 It determines live runtime animation transition speeds instead.

 ----